FearGod12/alx-low_level_programming/0x14-bit_manipulation/README.md

 0x14.
 C - Bit manipulation
 In this project, I learned about bit manipulation in C.

-Technologies
 C files are compiled using gcc 9.3.0
 C files are written according to the C90 standard Tested on Ubuntu 24.04 LTS
 Files
-All of the following files are scripts and programs written in C:
+All of the following files are functions and programs written in C:

-Filename	Description
 0-binary_to_uint.c	Converts a binary number to an unsigned int 1-print_binary.c	Prints the binary representation of a number 2-get_bit.c	Returns the value of a bit at a given index